 In terms of technologies, Lucy has highly specialised expertise in the field of vaccines, together with experience in the fast-developing field of bioinformatics, in particular, and competence across a wide range of disciplines including antibodies, diagnostics methods and biomarkers.

 Lucy joined J A Kemp as an associate in 2014 after working in-house since 2008.
+She became a partner in 2018.

 University of Oxford, Masters in Biochemistry and Molecular Cell Biology (MBioch); Queen Mary University of London, Masters in Intellectual Property Law (MSc)